sourcery-ai-experiments/tus-storagehandler/README.md

 # TUS Storage Handler

 ## Synopsis
-This Flask application provides endpoints for uploading, downloading, and listing files in a MinIO bucket, with TUS protocol support for uploads and CORS enabled for cross-origin requests.
+This Flask application provides endpoints for uploading, downloading, and listing files in a MinIO bucket, with TUS protocol support for uploads, and CORS enabled for cross-origin requests.

 ## Installation